heig-vd-dai-course/heig-vd-dai-course/05.03-smtp-and-ncat/01-course-material/README.md

 If we look at the SMTP protocol, we can see that:

-- SMTP does not require authentication
+- SMTP does not require authentication.
-- SMTP does not require encryption
+- SMTP does not require encryption.
-- SMTP does not require the sender address to be valid
+- SMTP does not require the sender address to be valid.
-- SMTP does not require the sender address to be the same as the email address used to authenticate
+- SMTP does not require the sender address to be the same as the email address used to authenticate.
-- And many other issues
+- And many other issues.

 Because of this, SMTP is often used by spammers to send spam emails.
 To prevent this, there are many denylists that contain IP addresses of known spammers.
 If